2019 Tripoli shooting: Background

-Tripoli, Lebanon, has suffered many attacks during the eight years of civil war in Syria between members of rival groups fighting against President Bashar Assad.
+Tripoli, Lebanon, has suffered many attacks during the eight years of civil war in Syria between members of rival groups fighting against President Bashar al-Assad.
 Many of the fighters have lived in Tripoli, as have many extremists who fought against the Lebanese army in the past.

 Lebanese authorities said that, after the Syrian Civil War, especially between 2013 and 2016, there were many terrorist attacks, including bombings, within Lebanon.
 In the years since then, security has improved, however.

 ISIS claimed responsibility for two suicide bombers who killed 89 people and wounded more than 200 in the Bourj el-Barajneh suburb of Beirut in 2015.
 They targeted this neighborhood because it was a Shia area, where many residents support Hezbollah, which fights inside Syria against ISIS.

 In December 2018, Lebanese authorities said the security forces had stopped a bombing plot by ISIS during the country's parliamentary elections.
 The militant group used buckets of cheese to smuggle explosives from Syria into Lebanon.
 Attacks were planned against temples, Christian churches and places of worship, and military targets.
 Police uncovered the plot, codenamed "Lethal Cheese", after months of surveillance.

 ISIS and al-Qaeda have usually accepted responsibility for previous terrorist attacks in Lebanon.